UniqueNetwork/unique_docs/docs/about/nft-formats/multi-resource-nfts.md

 ## Use cases
 - Advanced NFT collections – store several resources
   - EXAMPLE: Our Substrapunk NFTs are currently accompanied by a single image per token.
-However, through the multi-resource NFTs feature we have the capability to incorporate additional elements such as a 3D image of Substrapunk, a GIF, and even the voice of Substrapunk using an MP3 file.
+However, through the multi-resource NFTs feature, we can incorporate additional elements such as a 3D image of Substrapunk, a GIF, and even Substrapunk's voice using an MP3 file.
 - Multimedia entertainment – A single NFT could hold a movie, its soundtrack and associated artwork
 - Exclusive media content and releases